 During the first year of residency, Categorical, PSTP, and Medicine/Pediatrics residents can apply for any of five optional specialized pathways to further augment their training.
-These pathways tailor the clinical and educational experience during the second and third years of training and include opportunities for special electives and focused didactic sessions.
+These pathways tailor the clinical and educational experience during the second and third years of residency training and include opportunities for special elective rotations and focused didactic sessions.

 Primary Care Pathway